Close Menu

 FEMALE GENITAL TRACT CANCER IMPACTS YOUR RESIDUAL FUNCTIONAL CAPACITY

-If your cancer does not meet listing 13.23, you can still win benefits if your cancer impairs your residual functional capacity (RFC).
+If your cancer does not meet listing 13.23, then you can still win benefits because cancer impacts your residual functional capacity (RFC).
 Your RFC is SSA’s finding of what you can physically do in a work setting, when considering your cancer symptoms.
+Cancer will limit most physical activities.

 Your RFC includes both your physical and mental limits.
 In terms of physical limits, the SSA tries to define your ability to sit, stand, walk, and lift, during the course of an 8 hour workday.
 Likewise, the SSA will include your ability to carry, pull, and push.
 In terms of mental limits, the SSA will consider any memory issues, your ability to concentrate and follow instructions, and your pain level.
-Find out more about how the SSA defines work here.
+Find out how the SSA defines work.

 In order to figure out your physical RFC, the SSA will examine your medical records.
 They will take into account what your doctor states in your medical records about your ability to work.
-Additionally, the SSA has their own doctors that review your medical records, but never meet or examine you.
+Additionally, the SSA has their own doctors that base their opinion on your medical records.
+However, they never meet or examine you.

 DOES SSA CONSIDER THE EFFECTS OF CANCER THERAPY?